bahrmichael/point-in-time-scheduler/README.md

 ### 10.01.2022

-Rocket New quick start experience for the Point In Time Scheduler.
+New quick start experience for the Point In Time Scheduler.

 The quick start helps you to schedule your first message.
 Thanks to http://webhook.site you don't even need to set up your own endpoint.